yiruyang2025/yiruyang2025.github.io/_projects/7_project.md

 prompting:

 ```
-write in the most simple and dense way what is the substantial differnce between flow matching and other diffusion approaches
+write in the most simple and dense way what is the substantial difference between flow matching and other diffusion approaches
 ```